skku-sslab/skku-sslab.github.io/content/_index.md

 You can also your discussion topics, or simply ask questions.

 It is best that every participant should read the paper beforehand and try to bring some discussions / questions to the meeting.

+The discussion topics could be, but not limited to:
+- Comparison with previous approach & novelty
+- Limitations & future work
+- Specific techniques used in the paper

 <!-- I think the most simple way to bring discussions is to try to answer a question about the paper and convince everyone about your answer.  -->
 <!-- For example, some questions might be: -->